 Further down you'll discover New York's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2016 195 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in New York.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 Cornell University is a good option for students pursuing an Agricultural Economics & Business degree.
 After getting their bachelor's degree, agricultural business students typically earn around $50,977 in the first five years of their career.
 Located in Ithaca, New York, this institution is a very good option for students who enjoy the thrills of a major city.

-If you're interested in General biology, you're in good company.
-It's the most popular major at this institution.
 You'll be able to learn about a lot of ethnicities thanks to Cornell's diverse student body.
+Graduates of this school generally don't have issues repaying their student loans; just 1.0% are in default.
 The scorecard offers a good review of Cornell.